How Long is the LSAT? 3+ Hours -LSAT Test Day Breakdown

 - LSAT Advice

 LSAT test day looks different for all test takers.
-You have to account for travel time, how large of a center it is, and how long the pre-admin process takes on top of the time the LSAT exam itself takes on the actual test date.
+You have to account for setting up your workspace and how long the pre-admin process takes on top of the time the LSAT exam itself takes on the actual test date.

 LSAT Test Day Breakdown: How Long is Each Section of the LSAT?